Zenith Data Systems: Growth (1982-1986)

-After a failed attempt to sell computers at college bookstores, ZDS found success in marketing to fraternities and sororities directly in 1985.
-By that year, ZDS was overall the second-largest PC-compatible company, after Compaq.
+After nationwide news coverage of a contract with Clarkson College of Technology for a thousand Z-100s to each new class of undergraduate students starting in 1983, 75 other schools made large purchases with ZDS, and more than 250 by 1985.
+After a failed attempt to sell computers at college bookstores, ZDS found success in marketing to fraternities and sororities directly.
+By 1985 ZDS was overall the second-largest PC-compatible company, after Compaq.
 While competitors like Honeywell Information Systems, Tandem Computers, and Data General lost sales by being late to offer compatibles, and priced them comparably to IBM's products, ZDS aggressively competed on price: Its Z-248 costing less than $3000 won a United States Army order over a less-compatible Wang APC that cost $7000.
 The company won a 1985 contract for 600 computers at Lehigh University because of, a doctoral student wrote, "Zenith's excellent educational discounts".
-ZDS's revenue that year grew to $352 million—one fifth of Zenith's $1.62 billion in revenue—and $550 million in 1986.
-In March 1986 The New York Times called the division's success one of Zenith Electronics' "proudest accomplishments", amid the parent company's losses in the television market against Japanese competition.
-Dilworth attributed ZDS's success to using that experience in consumer electronics to understand, unlike other computer companies, that the PC compatible was also a commodity with falling prices: "Basically, we move boxes".